 There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of this report.

-19] DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/ COURTS/TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND THE COMPANYS OPERATIONS IN FUTURE
+19] DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/ COURTS/TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND THE COMPANY'S OPERATIONS IN FUTURE

 During the year under review no material orders were passed by the Regulators / Courts/ Tribunals impacting the Company's going concern status and future operations.
 Howeverduring an inspection the Office of the Regional Director North-Western Region AhmedabadMinistry of Corporate Affairs had observed violation of certain provisions of theCompanies Act 2013 and the Company initiated compounding applications with RegionalDirector NCLT.
 Majority of the violations observed under certain provisions werecompounded.

 20] DETAILS OF SUBSIDIARY / JOINT VENTURES / ASSOCIATE COMPANIES

-The Company had no subsidiary as at the end of the financial year ended March 312016.However it may be noted that on June 23 2015 your Company entered into a Joint VentureAgreement [the JV Agreement] with Heinz Glas International GmbH[Heinz] for manufacture and marketingof clear glass containers for thecosmetics and perfumery industries in India and abroad.Details of the same are as follows:
+The Company had no subsidiary as at the end of the financial year ended March 31 2017.The Company has entered into a Joint Venture Agreement ["the JV Agreement"] withHeinz Glas International GMBH Germany ["Heinz"] for manufacture and marketingof clear glass containers for cosmetics and perfumery industries in India and abroad.Details of the same are as follows:

 |Sr. No. ||Name and Address of the Company ||CIN/GLN ||Holding/ Subsidiary/ Associate ||% of shares held ||Applicable Section |

-|1 ||Haldyn Heinz Fine Glass Private Limited B-1202 Lotus Corporate Park Off Western Express Highway Goregaon [East] Mumbai - 400 063. ||U26960MH2015PTC261972 ||Associate ||50% ||2 (6) of the Companies Act 2013 |
+|1 ||Haldyn Heinz Fine Glass Private Limited B-1202 Lotus Corporate Park Off Western Express Highway Goregaon [East] Mumbai - 400 063 ||U26960MH2015PTC261972 ||Associate ||50% ||2 (6) of the Companies Act 2013 |

-Further pursuant to the provisions of section 136 of the Act the financial statementsof the Company consolidated financial statements along with relevant documents andseparate audited accounts in respect of associate is available on the website of theCompany.
+Further pursuant to the provisions of section 136 of the Act the financial statementsof the Company consolidated financial statements along with relevant documents andseparate audited accounts in respect of associate are available on the website of theCompany.

 The Company continues its objective of diversification and expansion within it's corecompetence area of glass manufacturing.
-It has entered into a joint venture withHeinz GlaS' from Germany to manufacture cosmetic glass.
-This new joint venture isbeing executed through a new company called Haldyn-Heinz Fine Glass Pvt.
-Ltd.where both Haldyn and Heinz have invested equally and have a 50 : 50 equity shareholdingstructure.
+It has entered into a joint venture withHeinz Glas' of Germany to manufacture cosmetic glass.
+This new joint venture isbeing executed through a new company called "Haldyn-Heinz Fine Glass Pvt.
+Ltd."where both Haldyn and Heinz have invested equally and have a 50 : 50 equity shareholdingstructure.
 The Board of Directors is pleased to inform that joint venture company hasw.e.f.
 April 2017 commenced commercial production of glass flacons for the perfume andcosmetics industry with technical support from Heinz.
 A substantial portion of theproduction is catering to the export market.

 21] REMUNERATION OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP) / EMPLOYEES: